 Hair Transplant Surgery

 Hair transplant surgery involves moving scalp hair and hair follicles from an area with a lot of hair to an area with thinning hair or baldness.
-Single strands of hair, multiple strands of hair, or long and thin strips containing 30 to 40 strands of hair may be transplanted.
 This technique can produce a natural look on the forehead, and a natural, dense look on the top of the head.

-The follicles and hair are removed from one part of the head with either a tubelike instrument called a punch graft or with a scalpel.
-Stitches are used to close the opening made from removing the hair.
+The follicles and hair are removed from one part of the head with either a tube-like instrument called a punch graft or with a scalpel.
 The hair strands are then transplanted into tiny holes or slits in bald areas of the scalp.

 What To Expect After Surgery